 Fearghal is from Dublin and is a graduate of the Royal Academy of Music, London, and the DIT Conservatory of Music and Drama, Dublin.
-Most recently he sang the role of Stephen Dedalus in Eric Sweeney’s Ulysses (Bloomsday Festival) and the role of Taoiseach in the first modern performance of Robert O’Dwyer’s Eithne (Opera Theatre Company).
-He was a member of the chorus in Mozart’s Le nozze di Figaro (Irish National Opera), and in the award-winning production of Donnacha Dennehy and Enda Walsh’s The Second Violinist (Wide Open Opera/Landmark Productions).
+In 2018 he created the role of Stephen Dedalus in Eric Sweeney’s Ulysses (Bloomsday Festival) and in 2017 sang the role of Taoiseach in the first modern performance of Robert O’Dwyer’s Eithne (Opera Theatre Company).
+He was a member of the chorus in Mozart’s The Marriage of Figaro (Irish National Opera), and in the award-winning production of Donnacha Dennehy and Enda Walsh’s The Second Violinist (Wide Open Opera/Landmark Productions).

 Other opera highlights include Damon in Handel’s Acis and Galatea (OTC), Box in Sullivan’s Cox and Box and the title role in Rameau’s Pygmalion (Opera in the Open), Prologue/Quint in Britten’s The Turn of the Screw and Orpheus/Mercury in Offenbach’s Orpheus in the Underworld (DIT Conservatory of Music and Drama) and Apollo/Spirit/Pastore/Ensemble in Monteverdi’s Orfeo (OTC, while he was an Associate Young Artist with the company).
 He also recently toured around Germany as lead classical tenor of The World of Musicals tour with GFD Promotions.